 This past month we visited a sister Reserve located in Sapelo Island, Georgia.
 The Sapelo Island National Estuarine Research Reserve (SINERR) was officially designated in December of 1976.
 With our fantastic hosts, SINERR Research Coordinator Rachel Guy and Education Coordinator Adam Mackinnon, we got the royal treatment and were taken on an adventure across the island.

-Our adventure began as we loaded up, with several others (and some of our friends and family), aboard the ferry that would take us to the island.
-There are no roads going to Sapelo Island and access to the island is restricted to pre-registered visitors only.
-The ferry ride was beautiful!
-The ferry departs the dock in the morning for the island at 08:30.
-It will then return to the main land around 12noon and 4:30pm.
+The day began as we loaded up, along with several others (and some of our friends and family), aboard a ferry that would take us to the island.
+There are no roads going to Sapelo Island from the mainland and access to the island is restricted to pre-registered visitors only.
+The ferry departs the dock in the morning for the island at 08:30 and my goodness, it is a beautiful ride!
+It then returns to the main land around 12 noon and 4:30pm.
 Could you imagine taking a ferry to and from work everyday?
-It would sure keep you to a strict schedule!
+I imagine it would sure keep you to a strict schedule!

 We then visited several historic sites along the way and learned about the history of the island, it’s geechee culture, and, especially for a few of us, imagined what it would be like to live in such a beautiful place.
 Some of the stops we made were to visit the Reynolds Mansion, the Sapelo Island Lighthouse, Long Tabby, and even the Chocolate Plantation (which…despite its name, was not made out of chocolate).

-We also got to view a living shoreline (shoreline stabilization technique using organic materials such as wetland plants, submerged aquatic vegetation, oyster reefs, etc.) constructed by the SINERR near their main office.
+We also got to view a living shoreline constructed by the SINERR near their main office.
 Did you know that they can have up to about 9 feet of tidal change?
-We also have a living shoreline at the GTMNERR, stay tuned for a future post on that!
+We also have several living shorelines at the GTMNERR, stay tuned for a future post on that!